 The deeply religious Tan, who still attends Bible study classes, started Grab in his native Malaysia.
 With Harvard classmate Tan Hooi Ling, he kicked off operations for what was then known as MyTeksi in Kuala Lumpur, allowing users to book cabs.

 Grab later relocated to Singapore and now provides a host of services from Indonesia to Vietnam and the Philippines.
 The company is valued at $6 billion by CB Insights, making it the most valuable startup in Southeast Asia.

 What can you take away from these success stories?

 If you are a budding entrepreneur, these success stories can tell you to take note of the following points.

-Trust is one of the important building block of success.
-Without trust in each other’s strengths it would be hard to get anywhere.
+Trust is one of the important building blocks of success.
+Without trust in each other’s strengths, it would be hard to get anywhere.
 People are attracted to Hailo because they see the possibility of the app and they live the same dream as the founders, “We keep growing, so they keep growing.”

-Stay focussed and confident in whatever you do.
+Stay focused and confident in whatever you do.
 Believe in your journey (even if it starts off as six guys on a boat in west London) and dreams!
 Set key goals for yourself and your team and celebrate them!
-For Russell the next big moment would be when Hailo becomes an everyday verb.
+For Russell, the next big moment would be when Hailo becomes an everyday verb.